 Camilla is dedicated to telling stories that question the way we think about political and social subjects.
 Her directing debut COPWATCH premiered at the Tribeca Film Festival in April 2017.
 The film was acquired by Gunpowder & Sky and received theatrical and digital release.
 In Europe, it premiered at the Stockholm International Film Festival.
 To capture COPWATCH, she shot extensively in the U.S., filming for over a year in St. Louis, Ferguson, Baltimore, Oakland and New York.
-She produced CIRCUS OF BOOKS, which premieres at Tribeca 2019.
+She produced CIRCUS OF BOOKS, executive produced by Ryan Murphy, which premiered at Tribeca 2019 and was acquired by Netflix at the festival.
 For FREEDOM FOR THE WOLF, she produced intensive international shoots and shepherded the film to festivals including Sheffield Doc Fest, IDFA and Slamdance.
 The film was nominated for the prestigious Cinema for Peace hosted during the Berlin Film Festival in 2019.

 PREMIERE: TRIBECA APRIL 2017

 Copwatch is Camilla's directing debut.
 It is a documentary feature film about a group of young men who film the police as a form of protest.
 It features Ramsey Orta, who filmed the death of Eric Garner and Kevin Moore, who filmed the arrest of Freddie Gray.
 It was nominated for Best Documentary at Tribeca and the Stockholm International Film Festival.
 It was released by Gunpowder & Sky in October 2017 and is available on Amazon & ITunes across English-language territories.